DeWanna Bonner Out, Aari McDonald In: Fever Must Adjust After Offseason Falls Flat

 Taken 3rd overall in the 2021 WNBA Draft, McDonald comes with the allure of a former top prospect whose potential remains untapped.
 Her initial three-game stint provided a glimpse of what she can contribute offensively, and there's always the hope for an even higher ceiling if Indiana can fully unlock her.

 Indiana is dangerous when they can push the pace, spread the floor, and still rely on Boston's presence to balance things out inside.
-McDonald gives the Fever another guard capable of playing fast and hitting from distance -- that's rarely a bad thing.
+McDonald gives the Fever another guard capable of playing fast and putting the defense on its heels-- that's rarely a bad thing.

 The big question is what Indiana ultimately elects to do with the frontcourt.